 Snow Factor in Scotland

 The only indoor real snow slope of Scotland is located in Glasgow, featuring a 168m long slope.
 For the little ones, Snow Factor offers Sledging Sessions all year long.

 For the little ones, Snow Factor offers sledging sessions all year long.

 Beyond the slope, Snow Factor attracts visitors with a beer hall, an ice bar, and a Bavarian-themed restaurant.

 Lift passes are offered at varied prices for Peak or Off-Peak at 2 hour, 4-hour, or all Day rates.

 Two hours £18.50/ four hours £22.70/ All day £35.00/ website

 One of the largest indoor ski centers in the world is in the Mall of the Emirates, one of the largest shopping malls in the world.
 The center is its own wonderland at 3,000 square meters in size.

-For a view of this large center at its entirety, visitors are encouraged to ride on the Giant Balls or take the chairlift across the park.
+For a view of this large center in its entirety, visitors are encouraged to ride on the Giant Balls or take the chairlift across the park.

-They also boast the world first indoor sub-zero Zip Line, the Snow Bullet, as another option for getting that bird’s-eye view.
+They also boast the world’s first indoor sub-zero Zip Line, the Snow Bullet, as another option for getting that bird’s-eye view.

 adult day lift ticket 80 USD/ website